brennv/notebook-starter/README.md

 If this is the first time you're running it, go get a coffee and check out these [ipython notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks#introductory-tutorials) for inspiration.

-Optionally, add some csv or excel files to your new folder to play with later.
+Optionally, add some csv or excel files to the folder `~/projects/scipy-notebooks` to play with later.

 Once jupyter is running you'll see something like: